Packaging & Logistics

 How we select our packaging materials

 At HUGO BOSS, packaging is used at various stages in the value chain and for different reasons.
 For example, we protect our goods in accordance with our premium standards, bundle units of orders and transport, present our goods in retail stores and hand them over to our customers in shopping bags or gift packaging.
-Our goal is always to save material, use sustainable raw materials or develop reusable solutions.
+Our goal is always to save material, use better raw materials or develop reusable solutions.
 In doing so, we rely on recycled plastics and FSC®-certified paper, for example.
-In order to meet our high standards we have developed a Packaging Guideline with material specifications and concrete targets which reflect our more sustainable approach to packaging.
+In order to meet our high standards, we have developed a Packaging Guideline with material specifications and concrete targets which reflect our more sustainable approach to packaging.

 HUGO BOSS Sustainable Packaging Guideline